What is Texas Tulips?

 5. Wonderful owners

 Since the crowd had definitely thinned out by the time we arrived, we got to meet the owners who were so kind and even gave us an extra tulip from their garden with our bouquet.

 They also had free admission for closing day!

 They teach you how to pick the tulips properly, which is by pulling straight up on the very bottom of the stem.

-And like I mentioned earlier, we went to Texas Tulips for our three year anniversary!
-It was so fitting.
+And like I mentioned earlier, Harrison and I went to Texas Tulips for our three year anniversary in 2018.

 We didn’t have an issue with lines since we went on the very last day.
 However, if you want to see the most tulips, you should go earlier in the season.

 The problem with that, of course, is that EVERYONE wants to see the tulips early on.

 From my research and looking at reviews, this typically results in a line of cars pulling in and a long line when entering and checking out.

 To avoid long lines, visit on weekdays if you can, or try to arrive as early as possible.